Hotel rating: Guest reviews

 The advancement of technology and internet connectivity has caused shifts in the way hotel guests book their accommodations.
 In the past, official hotel ratings were the primary factor in booking a hotel, but now, modern consumers also rely on the opinions of previous guests as expressed in online reviews.
 These reviews, based on personal experiences, have become increasingly important for other travellers when considering where to stay.
-"In today’s world, consumers rely heavily on online information when making purchasing decisions, be it for a new smartphone or the next holiday resort.
+In the words of data journalist Thomas Hinton, "In today's world, consumers rely heavily on online information when making purchasing decisions, be it for a new smartphone or the next holiday resort.
 When shopping for an online accommodation product, more than half of European consumers said that they are influenced by online customer reviews and online ratings, while just one-fifth of consumers see themselves as insusceptible to such reviews and ratings.
-Two in five European consumers also regard star ratings as an influencing factor when booking hotel rooms, whereas for about one in three consumers, star ratings don’t play a role."
+Two in five European consumers also regard star ratings as an influencing factor when booking hotel rooms, whereas for about one in three consumers, star ratings don't play a role."